Education for Students

 How to Declare Your GERO Minor

-1) Get a "Declaration of Major" form online or from the Center for Academic Advising (CC-242).
+1) Get a "Declaration of Major" form HERE or from the Center for Academic Advising (CC-242).

-2) Get the form signed by a faculty member in the minor.
+2) Get the form signed by a faculty member in the GERO minor, preferably the GERO Coordinator.

 3) Bring the signed form to the Center for Academic Advising.

-If you are a non-matriculated student and wish to obtain the GERO Certificate of Completion contact the Gerontology Coordinator by calling (609) 652-4512 and asking to be connected for further information.
+Non-matriculated student wishing to obtain the GERO Certificate of Completion should contact the Gerontology Coordinator by calling (609) 652-4512 and asking to be connected with the coordinator for further information.

 Music Therapy and Cognitive Enhancement in Traumatic Brain Injury